mysociety/data_common/README.md

 Tools to tidy up jupyter notebook use.
 Includes default mysociety theme for altair charts and helper functions to render to markdown readmes.

+To use the altair chart with support for our fonts + logo, use `Chart` rather than `alt.Chart`.

 In cell code at top include:

 ```